hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_2.md

 >>> The confidence score is based on ???.
 And we can use it to interpret the
 >>> motif occurences ???

-11. Mouse over a gray rectangle (filtered out) to find out why this hist was filtered out.
+step 11.
+Mouse over a gray rectangle (filtered out) to find out why this hist was filtered out.
 It shows scores for all of the individual criteria used to filter out a sequence: The name of the domain, the *accessibility score* , *secondary structure score*, *combined total score*, and the associated